 Cluster analysis applied to SLP or geopotential height is commonly used to classify circulation patterns into so-called weather regimes.
-In the North Atlantic during winter, four classical regimes are identified (e.g Cassou, 2008; Michelangeli et al., 1995; Vautard, 1990), although the optimal number of clusters is not clear-cut, and depends somewhat on the algorithm, atmospheric field, domain, and considered temporal period (Christiansen, 2007; Dorrington and Strommen, 2020; Falkena et al., 2020; Woollings et al., 2010).
-Madonna et al. (2017) showed that applying a cluster analysis to the low-level jet leads to four jet configurations that correspond to the four classical weather regimes in the Euro-Atlantic sector: the northern jet resembles the Atlantic Ridge regime, the central jet resembles the Zonal/NAO+ regime, the mixed jet resembles the Scandinavian Blocking regime, and the southern jet resembles the Greenland Anticyclone/NAO- regime (see Fig. 8 in Madonna et al., 2017).
-Using five clusters, the zonal regime can be further separated in a central and tilted jet (see Fig. 10 in Madonna et al., 2017).
+In the North Atlantic during winter, four classical regimes are identified (e.g Cassou, 2008; Michelangeli et al., 1995; Vautard, 1990), although the optimal number of clusters is not clear-cut and depends somewhat on the algorithm, atmospheric field, domain, and considered temporal period (Christiansen, 2007; Dorrington and Strommen, 2020; Falkena et al., 2020; Woollings et al., 2010).
+Madonna et al. (2017) showed that applying a cluster analysis to the low-level jet leads to four jet configurations that correspond to the four classical weather regimes in the Euro-Atlantic sector: the northern jet resembles the Atlantic Ridge regime, the central jet resembles the zonal/NAO+ regime, the mixed jet resembles the Scandinavian blocking regime, and the southern jet resembles the Greenland anticyclone/NAO- regime (see Fig. 8 in Madonna et al., 2017).
+Using five clusters, the zonal regime can be further separated into a central and tilted jet (see Fig. 10 in Madonna et al., 2017).
 In this study, we use five jet clusters, which gives more distinct jet configurations over the North Atlantic.

-We calculate the daily mass-weighted average zonal wind (U) between 900-700 hPa in the sector 60°W-0°, 15-75°N (black box, Figure 1) and use this field to calculate jet clusters as described in Madonna et al. (2017).
-We perform an EOF analysis on the low-level wind to reduce the dimensions and apply a k-mean cluster algorithm to the first five principal components, which explains up to 80% of the wintertime variability in that sector.
+We calculate the daily mass-weighted average zonal wind (U) between 900-700 hPa in the sector 60° W-0°, 15-75° N (black box, Fig. 1) and use this field to calculate jet clusters as described in Madonna et al. (2017).
+We perform an EOF analysis on the low-level wind to reduce the dimensions and apply a k-means clustering algorithm to the first five principal components, which explains up to 80% of the wintertime variability in that sector.

-Every day is associated with a cluster depending on the normalized inverse Euclidean distance (d) from the cluster centroid (i.e. d=1 at the centroid location and d=0 far from the centroid) in the five-dimensional space of the principal components.
-The Euclidean distance (E) from the centroid for a point x in a n-dimensional space is defined as $E=\sqrt{\sum{i=1}^{n}(centroid_i-x_i)^2}$, and d=1/(E/max(E)).
+Every day is associated with a cluster depending on the normalized inverse Euclidean distance (d) from the cluster centroid (i.e. d = 1 at the centroid location and d = 0 far from the centroid) in the five-dimensional space of the principal components.
+The Euclidean distance (E) from the centroid c for a point x in a n-dimensional space is defined as $E(c, x) = \sqrt{\sum{i=1}^{n} (c_i - x_i)^2}$.
+E is normalized such that the proximity measure d = 1/E sums to 1 over all days.
 Since some days can be close to more than one centroid, in particular during transition days from one cluster to the other, we keep only days whose d to the respective centroid is larger than 0.5.
-A sensitivity test to the choice of this threshold is provided in the supplement.
-Approximately 54% of the 3150 (=35 x 90) days are unequivocally attributed to a specific cluster (see Table 1, 46% of days are not assigned to any cluster).
+A sensitivity analysis suggests that the choice of the threshold d does not have a significant impact on the results (see Supplement).
+Approximately 54 % of the 3150 (= 35 × 90) d are unequivocally attributed to a specific cluster (see Table 1, 41.4 d, i.e. 46 % are not assigned to any cluster).

 The five clusters represent a southern jet (S-jet), a central jet (C-jet), a northern jet (N-jet), a tilted jet (T-jet), and a mixed jet (M-jet with a split structure).
-On average each cluster occurs between 7.3 (S-jet) and 12.0 (T-jet) days per winter, as reported in Table 1, with large winter-to-winter variability (standard deviation).
+On average each cluster occurs between 7.3 d (S-jet) and 12.0 d (T-jet) per winter, as reported in Table 1, with large winter-to-winter variability (standard deviation).